Jake-Atnip/backtest/README.md

 # backtest
 In progress.
 Python backtester dependent soley on pandas and numpy.
+Right now this backtester is meant for equities and currencies.

 To do list:
 1. Improve documentation